Introduction to “Running jobs on HPC systems”¶

 Warning

-This part is only relevant for people attending the course.
+This part is only relevant for people attending the course, and indeed only for those who needed access to Tetralith or Dardel through the course project.
 It should be ignored if you are doing it as self-study later.

 Tetralith at NSC